firefly-cpp/uARMSolver/README.md

 ```sh
 $ yay -Syyu uarmsolver
 ```
-To install uARMSolver on Alpine Linux, please enable Testing repository and use:
+To install uARMSolver on Alpine Linux, please enable Community repository and use:

 ```sh
 $ apk add uarmsolver